mjwelchphd/GalaxyRevisited/README.md

 - by adding it to the URL as a _query_ in a _link_;
 - by adding it to the URL as a _query_ in a _button_.

-HTML4 only supported a single submit button for a form, and a single _action_.
+HTML4 only supported a single submit button for a form and a single _action_.
 HTML5 added a _button_ (which acts like an _\<input type=submit>_) to forms.
 The _formaction_ attribute in a button can specify a different _action_ for each button, thus allowing the same form to be sent to different endpoints.
 The _Show-3_ and _List Stars_ forms use buttons.

 ![ListAll Galaxies page](Resources/Images/list-all-galaxies-page.png)